OCTRON-tracking/OCTRON-docs/docs/file-system.md

 ## Training
 With the creation of training output (in OCTRON's training tab), a `model` subfolder is created in your project folder.
 Within it you will find a `training_data` subfolder that contains the actual training data for YOLO and a `yolo_config.yaml`, that contains all parameters that the model is being trained with.
-You can use the training data for multiple training runs (if you unticked `Overwrite` in the GUI).
+You can use the training data for multiple training runs (if you unticked `Overwrite` in the training tab of the GUI).

 Once you start training the YOLO model, a `training` subfolder is created.
 It will gradually fill up with info during training and contain evaluation metrics and figures after training has finished.
 If you want to read more about these files, check out ultralytic's [own documentation](https://www.ultralytics.com/).
 In that same folder you will find a subfolder `weights` that contains the